luisdiogo2071317/azure-docs.pt-pt/articles/log-analytics/log-analytics-data-collector-api.md

 import hmac
 import base64

-# Update the customer ID to your Operations Management Suite workspace ID
+# Update the customer ID to your Log Analytics workspace ID
 customer_id = 'xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'

 # For the shared key, use either the primary or the secondary Connected Sources client authentication key